How Meetniq uses and protects your information.

 Meetniq shares your information with:

-- the account holder for your organisation, for the purpose of using Meetniq and running the organisation (such as noting your attendance at meetings, and setting pricing),
+- the account owner for your organisation, for the purpose of using Meetniq and running the organisation (such as noting your attendance at meetings, and setting pricing),

 - other participants in your organisation for the purpose of using Meetniq and running the organisation (such as sending out minutes that include you on the attendee list), and

-- our sub-processors, which you can find here, such as our web hosting provider and email providers, for the purpose of providing the service.
+- our sub-processors, such as our web hosting provider, for the purpose of providing the service.